Azure SQL Database performance guidance for single databases

 - Database with a single user: Applications that associate a single user with a database normally don’t have high requirements concurrency and performance.
 For applications with these requirements are candidates for the Basic service tier.

-- Database with multiple concurrent requests: Applications that service more than one user at a time, like websites with moderate traffic or departmental applications which require a bigger amount of resources are a good candidate for the Standard service tier.
+- Database with multiple concurrent requests: Applications that service more than one user at a time.
+For example, websites with moderate traffic or departmental applications that require more resources are a good candidate for the Standard service tier.

 - High Peak Load: An application that requires a lot of CPU, Memory, or IO to complete its operations.
-For example, if a database operation is known to consume several CPU cores for an extended period of time, this is a candidate for using Premium databases.
+For example, a database operation known to consume several CPU cores for an extended period of time is a candidate for using the Premium service tier.

 - Low Latency: Some applications need to guarantee a response from the database in minimal time.
 If a given stored procedure is called as part of a broader customer operation, there might be a requirement to return from that call in no more than 20 milliseconds 99% of the time.
-This kind of application will benefit from Premium databases to make sure that computing power is available.
+This kind of application benefits from the Premium service tier to make sure that computing power is available.

-The exact level you will need depends on the peak load requirements for each resource dimension.
-Some applications may use trivial amounts of one resource but have significant requirements in another.
+The exact level you need depends on the peak load requirements for each resource dimension.
+Some applications may use trivial amount of one resource but have significant requirements for other resources.

-Elastic database pools are billed per the following characteristics:
+Elastic pools are billed per the following characteristics:

 - An elastic pool is billed upon its creation, even when there are no databases in the pool.

 - An elastic pool is billed hourly.
-This is the same metering frequency as for performance levels of single databases.
+This metering frequency is the same metering frequency for performance levels of single databases.

 The price of an elastic pool is based on the number of eDTUs of the pool.
 The price of an elastic pool is independent of the utilization of the elastic databases within it.